jan-vandenberg/cruddiy/README.md

 # CRUDDIY

-Cruddiy is a free **no-code**  PHP Bootstrap CRUD generator.
+Cruddiy is a free **no-code**  PHP Bootstrap 4 CRUD generator.

-If you have a MySQL database and want to generate some simple -- but beautiful -- PHP Bootstrap CRUD pages (Create, Read, Update and Delete) but you don't want to handcode these pages for the umpteenth time, Cruddiy is for you.
+If you have a MySQL database and want to generate some simple, but beautiful, PHP Bootstrap CRUD pages (Create, Read, Update and Delete) but you don't want to handcode these pages for the umpteenth time, Cruddiy is for you.

 # How it works